 2. Lay off the processed foods

 Really, what are you eating?
 Do you even know?
 How are the chemicals within these products affecting your health?
-Would you feed a horse a diet of lollies, chicko rolls and coco pops and expect it to be happy, perform well and thrive?
-No, then why the flip would you stick foreign produce into your body and expect it to flourish?
+Would you feed an animal a diet of lollies, chicko rolls and coco-pops and expect it to be happy, perform well and thrive?
+No, then why would you stick foreign produce into your body and expect it to flourish?
 You really are playing with fire.

-Avoid processed foods like the plague, shop on the perimeter of your supermarket, where food looks like food and buy whole, fresh food that you can recognise.
-Sure whole, fresh, real foods may not have a shelf life as long as your packaged and processed foes but they will not stress your liver and kidneys.
-Leaving them to carry on with more important things such as filtering toxins out of your bloodstream and getting rid of unwanted fat.
+Try to reduce or avoid processed foods in favour of whole foods, shop on the perimeter of your supermarket, where food looks like food and buy fresh food that you can recognise.
+Sure whole, fresh, real foods may not have a shelf life as long as your packaged and processed foes but they will be recognised and support your body.
+This leaves your body to carry on with more important things such as filtering toxins out of your bloodstream and getting rid of unwanted fat.

-3. A poop a day keeps the toxins at bay
+3. A bowl movement a day keeps the toxins at bay

-Put simply if you do not poop every day, you are generally recycling your own toxic garbage.
-When your poop leaves your body it takes with it inflammatory toxins.
+Put simply if you do not poop every day, you are generally recycling your own toxins.
+Regular bowel movements assist your body in eliminating inflammatory toxins.
 If you are constipated and are not completely emptying your bowels every day, chances are the toxins are having some fun, hanging out in your colon or are being re-absorbed by the body.

 Why is this a problem?
 Well, a build up of toxins in the body can cause a wide range of issues as mentioned before from hormonal imbalances, impaired brain function (foggy mind, poor concentration, Parkinson’s etc), infertility, digestive issues, such as leaky gut and all of the problems that come with that.
 People can become constipated for many reasons, some of those are from the food they eat (or do not eat), emotional stress, travel etc.

 Making sure that you get adequate fibre and manage your stress can help your bowels move and poop as they should.
-Get your lips around some fibrous brussel sprouts, kale and broccoli to name a few (180 is high in fibre too) or get some support from a naturopath or nutritionist on how you can adjust your diet to get all internal body systems cooperating.
+Get your lips around some fibrous fruits and vegetables, brussel sprouts, kale and broccoli to name a few (180 Superfood Protein is high in fibre too) or get some support from a naturopath or nutritionist on how you can adjust your diet to get all internal body systems cooperating.

 4. Ditch the alcohol

 A big one to stick to when detoxing and one people cling onto for dear life.
 “But alcohol contains antioxidant benefits right?”
-“Its anti-aging!”
+“It’s anti-ageing!”
 “It calms my nerves and keeps me sane!”
-I hear these comments all of the time and whilst not entirely untrue you are better off getting your antioxidants, anti-aging and stress relieving fuel from other sources.
+I hear these comments all of the time and whilst not entirely untrue you are better off getting your antioxidants, anti-ageing and stress relieving fuel from other sources.

 Why, I hear you holler?
 Here are a few reasons to bin the rocket fuel while you cleanse the body.
 In a nutshell alcohol overburdens the liver.
 An organ we need to detoxify properly.
 When the liver breaks down alcohol it causes oxidative stress which can damage the cells of the liver.
 Our major organ of elimination.
 From this, inflammation can result as the liver works hard to repair itself.
 Wouldn’t you rather your body use that energy toward other things such as boundless stamina and concentration, or fabulous digestion instead?

-(Guy: I’m a big advocate for reducing any kind of inflammation where possible for amazing health, sleep and energy.)
+(Stu: I’m a big advocate for reducing any kind of inflammation where possible for amazing health, sleep and energy, read more on this article here: Inflammation: The Top 4 Causes In The Body And How To Avoid Them)

 5. Don’t forget to add protein